EdwardSchaefer/google-streetview-explorer/README.md

 	*9/13/2017 - Added attribution to README.md
-	*9/13/2017 - Removed superfluous link to API script to remove warning *9/13/2017 - Removed code and HTML for links table
+	*9/13/2017 - Removed superfluous link to API script to remove warning *9/13/2017 - Removed code and HTML for links table *9/13/2017 - Edited CSS styling for new windows